florentbarriol/tic-tac-toe/README.md

 > Made with the power 'creat-react-app' (Webpack + ReactJs) and Redux, Lodash...

 ## TODOS
- * add the winnng phase
+ * player choose his name and his symbole
- * add a reset button game
+ * choose size of game
- * add the possibility to player to choose his name and his symbole
+ * show the score
- * add the possiblity to chose size of game
+ * style with bootstrap or similar